-Scheme and subjects for the Preliminary and Main Examinations
+Scheme and subjects for the Preliminary and Main Examinations.
 A. Preliminary Examination

-The Examination shall comprise two compulsory papers of 200 marks each.
-NOTE (i) Both the question papers will be of the objective type (multiple choice questions).
+The Examination shall comprise of two compulsory papers of 200 marks each.
+Note (i) Both the question papers will be of the objective type (multiple choice questions).

 (ii) The question papers will be set both in Hindi and English.
+However, questions
-However, questions relating to English Language Comprehension skills of Class X level will be tested through passages from English Language only without providing Hindi translation thereof in the question paper.

-(iii) Details of the syllabi are indicated in Part A of Section III
+English relating Language Comprehension skills of Class X level will be tested through passages from English Language only without providing Hindi translation thereof in the question paper. (iii) Details of the syllabi are indicated in Part A of Section III.

 (iv) Each paper will be of two hours duration.
-Blind candidates will however, be allowed an extra time of twenty minutes at each paper.
+Blind candidates will however, be allowed an extra time of twenty minutes for each